 Michaella McCollum and Melissa Reid, both from Northern Ireland, were apprehended at Peru’s Jorge Chavez International Airport in 2013 while attempting to smuggle $2.5 million in cocaine into Spain.
 The ‘Peru Two’ were given a nearly seven-year sentence at the world’s most infamous prison.

-The series follows Michaella, a former club hostess in Spain’s nightlife, as she recounts her descent into drug use and excess from the time she first visits the nation on vacation.
+The series follows Michaella, a former club hostess in Spain’s nightlife, recounting her descent into drug use and excess from when she first visits the nation on vacation.

-In the beginning of the documentary, the protagonist explains the events that have occurred or are about to occur, much like in a romantic comedy or an episode of Lizzie Macguire.
+At the beginning of the documentary, the protagonist explains the events that have occurred or are about to happen, much like in a romantic comedy or an episode of Lizzie Macguire.
 If Michaella had voiced it, I wouldn’t mind, but the other voice actor makes going to jail feel like too much of an adventure for a plot.

 The plot then goes through the usual steps of a made-up movie, with the main character running away to a place she doesn’t know, getting drunk, partying all night, and making fast friends with other women in the same situation.